Improved Cauchy-characteristic evolution system for high-precision numerical relativity waveforms: Introduction and Motivation

 The worldtube data produced by a Cauchy simulation is then used as input to a separate calculation to determine the gravitational wave observables, such as the time-dependent strain, asymptotically far from the system.
 The simplest method is to use linearized perturbation theory to derive an approximate asymptotic waveform by assuming that the nonlinear effects of general relativity are sufficiently small at the worldtube to be neglected.
 A more precise method, known as waveform extrapolation, is to take advantage of the peeling theorem by computing the Weyl scalar $\psi_4$ at a sequence of concentric worldtubes, fitting to a power series in $r^{-1}$, and using the $r^{-1}$ piece of $\psi_4$ to compute the asymptotic waveform \cite{Boyle:2009vi, Chu:2015kft}.

 The most faithful method, however, is to take the worldtube data provided by a Cauchy evolution as the inner boundary data for a second nonlinear evolution of the Einstein field equations.
 This second evolution is based on null (or ``characteristic'') hypersurfaces rather than spacelike hypersurfaces, and each null hypersurface extends fully to future null infinity $\mathcal{I}^+$.

 This method of obtaining boundary data for the null foliation from an interior Cauchy evolution and propagating the gravitational wave information via an outer nonlinear evolution to $\mathcal{I}^+$ is known as \emph{Cauchy-characteristic evolution}\footnote{The acronym CCE has also been used in the past to refer to ``Cauchy-characteristic extraction'', which describes only the part of the computation moving from the Cauchy coordinates to a set of quantities that could separately be evolved on null characteristic curves.
-Most of our descriptions refer to the entire algorithm as a single part of the wave computation, so we refer to the combination of Cauchy-characteristic extraction and characteristic evolution as simply CCE. } (CCE) \cite{Bishop:1996gt, Winicour:2012znc, Babiuc:2011qi}.
-CCE has been implemented as a finite-difference code in Pitt Null \cite{Winicour:1999sg, Bishop:1997ik}, and as a spectral code as a module in SpEC \cite{Handmer:2014qha, Handmer:2015dsa, Handmer:2016mls}.
+Most of our descriptions refer to the entire algorithm as a single part of the wave computation, so we refer to the combination of Cauchy-characteristic extraction and characteristic evolution as simply CCE. } (CCE).
+Historically, the development of CCE has proceeded by first developing an evolution method on null hypersurfaces \cite{Bishop:1996gt, Bishop:1997ik}, then creating a system for obtaining boundary data for the characteristic evolution determined by worldtube data from a Cauchy evolution \cite{Winicour:2012znc, Babiuc:2011qi, Bishop:1998uk, Reisswig:2009rx, Reisswig:2009us}.
+CCE was first implemented as a finite-difference code in Pitt Null \cite{Babiuc:2010ze, Bishop:1998uk}, for which first results were presented in \cite{Reisswig:2009rx,Reisswig:2009us}.
+More recently, a spectral version of the algorithm was developed as a module in SpEC \cite{Handmer:2014qha, Handmer:2015dsa, Handmer:2016mls, Barkett:2019uae}.

 The CCE system evolves the Einstein field equations on a foliation of null hypersurfaces, each with an inner boundary on the timelike worldtube provided by the the Cauchy evolution.
 Introducing a compactified radial coordinate system allows the system to evolve on a finite spherical-shell domain with an outer boundary corresponding to $\mathcal{I}^+$.
 CCE is particularly powerful in determining subdominant angular modes of the gravitational wave signal, including slowly-varying ``memory'' modes, which are hoped to be detectable from aggregation of several merger observations.
 It is anticipated that modern advanced LIGO merger detections could reach the point where a memory signal is detectable with a signal to noise ratio of $\sim 5$ with $\sim 90$ detections similar to GW150914 \cite{Lasky:2016knh}.